 Rakkir had stalked Kruul dozens of times if not hundreds.
-He knew the Witch Doctor could, if given the chance, smother him with his dark will, cut him off from the energy of souls that drove In-Between.
-He was unlikely to drive Rakkir himself back to Onathien, but he could certainly disable him, perhaps batter him enough to keep him from escape while others arrived to finish him off.
+He knew the witch doctor could, if given the chance, smother him with his dark will, cut him off from the energy of souls that drove Between.
+He was unlikely to drive Rakkir himself back to Athien, but he could certainly disable him, perhaps batter him enough to keep him from escape while others arrived to finish him off.

 He lowered one hand to the stone he perched on and sent a tiny part of his will into it.
 A marking spread out from his hand, a black circle of energy that expanded into a softly glowing orb, with his hand at its center.